 Zirconia bridges offer a clear advantage for patients seeking longevity and visual appeal.

-Cost of Zirconia Bridges
+Cost of Zirconia Bridge

 - Number of units involved